thomas-morrisey/webcrawl/README.md

 - the module ridgebeam is only used for its hashing function, can be commented out, and have its hashing function replaced with another.

 - some stuff is hard coded and needs to be placed into a config file or input box, e.g. the number of pages to search on dogpile, the LinkedIn search string,...

+- code as-is is in semi-verbose mode, expect some print statements in stdout.

 This code needs a better UI for the output, however it can be extended to websites other than LinkedIn.